UNA-OC WOMEN'S AFFINITY GROUP

 Women at info@una.oc.org

-UNA-OC Women’s Affinity group Chair | Board of Director
+UNA-OC Women’s Affinity Group Chair | Board of Director & Vice President

-Nisreen is an activist and certified life coach passionate about building bridges between Eastern and Western cultures by bringing awareness about Islam, and the Arab culture to the American community.
-Her goal is to empower countless women through creating a dialogue around marriage, self-esteem, parenting, and self-development.
+Nisreen is an activist, certified life coach and a keynote speaker.
+Her goal is to empower and inspire countless women through creating a dialogue around self-development and leadership.
 She was born and raised in Palestine, moved to the United States in 1979, and became more active in educating the public following the tragic events of September 11.

 Nisreen is a lover of art and culture.
-She has lectured about Palestinian women and Embroidery to college students, libraries, and institutions interested in art and culture.
-She arranged for groups of students to attend the Los Angeles County Museum of Arts to appreciate Islamic Art History.
+She has lectured about the Palestinian women and Embroidery to college students, libraries, and institutions interested in art and culture.
+She arranged for groups of students to attend Los Angeles County Museum of Arts to appreciate Islamic Art History.